A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Evaluation

 Table~\ref{tab:case} presents the MAE, MSE, and PSNR results achieved by different algorithms for the ordinary urban environment.
 The results indicate that in general, RadioLAM achieves over $70\%$ reduction in MAE, over $85\%$ reduction in MSE, and over $45\%$ improvement in PSNR compared to all baseline algorithms.
 Interestingly, while these quantitative metrics, e.g., MAE, show that RadioLAM outperforms baseline algorithms by $70\%$, visual analysis in Fig.~\ref{fig:case-study-o} reveals a more substantial qualitative difference.
 In Fig.~\ref{fig:case-study-o}, the radio map constructed by RadioLAM is very close to the true map, but those constructed by baseline algorithms significantly deviate from the true map.
 This suggests potential limitations in using conventional performance metrics MAE, MSE, and PSNR for quality evaluation of radio maps.
 We leave it as an important future direction to design better performance metrics for quantifying the quality of estimated radio maps.

 {\bf More Simulations\/} \ \ \ Then we perform more simulations to evaluate RadioLAM.
-Table~\ref{tab:maintable} presents the simulation results comparing RadioLAM with $6$ baseline algorithms for radio map estimation of $4$ different kinds of 3D environments at $3$ different target heights.
-Given one specific kind of 3D environment, we simulate 100 instances and for each instance, we use RadioLAM as well as baseline approaches to construct radio maps for 2D planes at the target heights $h_t=1.5$m, $h_t=30$m, and $h_t=200$m, respectively.
-The reported metrics (MAE, MSE, and PSNR) in Table~\ref{tab:maintable} represent the average values obtained from 100 instances.
+Table~\ref{tab:maintable} presents the simulation results comparing RadioLAM with $6$ baseline algorithms for radio map construction of $4$ different kinds of 3D environments at $3$ different target heights.
+Given one specific kind of 3D environment, we simulate 100 instances and for each instance, we use RadioLAM as well as baseline approaches to construct radio maps for 2D planes at the target heights $h_t=1.5$ m, $h_t=30$ m, and $h_t=200$ m, respectively.
+The reported metrics (MAE, MSE, and PSNR) in Table~\ref{tab:maintable} represent the average values obtained from 100 instances. {Table~\ref{tab:reduction} presents the MSE reduction results comparing the MSE value achieved by RadioLAM with that achieved by each baseline approach.
+From Table~\ref{tab:maintable} and Table~\ref{tab:reduction}, we observe that RadioLAM significantly outperforms all baseline algorithms.}

-From the table, we observe that RadioLAM significantly outperforms all baseline algorithms.
-Specifically, \begin{itemize} \item As compared to existing 3D radio map estimation algorithms 3D-UNet and 3D-DCRGAN, (1) in the suburban environment, RadioLAM reduces MSE by $60\%$ at height $1.5$m, by $77\%$ at height $30$m, and by $71\%$ at height $200$m; (2) in the dense urban environment, RadioLAM reduces MSE by $37\%$ at height $1.5$m, by $52\%$ at height $30$m, and by $57\%$ at height $200$m; (3) in the rural environment, RadioLAM reduces MSE by $47\%$ at height $1.5$m, by $64\%$ at height $30$m, and by $50\%$ at height $200$m; (4) in the ordinary urban environment, RadioLAM reduces MSE by $56\%$ at height $1.5$m, by $56\%$ at height $30$m, and by $41\%$ at height $200$m.

-\item As compared to interpolation-based baseline algorithms 3D-RBF and 3D-kriging, (1) in the suburban environment, RadioLAM reduces MSE by $56\%$ at height $1.5$m, by $42\%$ at height $30$m, and by $43\%$ at height $200$m; (2) in the dense urban environment, RadioLAM reduces MSE by $52\%$ at height $1.5$m, by $44\%$ at height $30$m, and by $52\%$ at height $200$m; (3) in the rural environment, RadioLAM reduces MSE by $54\%$ at height $1.5$m, by $40\%$ at height $30$m, and by $31\%$ at height $200$m; (4) in the ordinary urban environment, RadioLAM reduces MSE by $63\%$ at height $1.5$m, by $46\%$ at height $30$m, and by $34\%$ at height $200$m.

-\item As compared to existing 2D radio map estimation algorithms Autoencoder and RadioUNet, (1) in the suburban environment, RadioLAM reduces MSE by $41\%$ at height $1.5$m, by $54\%$ at height $30$m, and by $91\%$ at height $200$m; (2) in the dense urban environment, RadioLAM reduces MSE by $40\%$ at height $1.5$m, by $34\%$ at height $30$m, and by $82\%$ at height $200$m; (3) in the rural environment, RadioLAM reduces MSE by $39\%$ at height $1.5$m, by $45\%$ at height $30$m, and by $83\%$ at height $200$m; (4) in the ordinary urban environment, RadioLAM reduces MSE by $54\%$ at height $1.5$m, by $44\%$ at height $30$m, and by $65\%$ at height $200$m. \end{itemize}

-From Table~\ref{tab:maintable}, we can also observe similar huge reductions in MAE and improvements in PSNR comparing RadioLAM with baseline algorithms.